izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/fetch_limit_order_and_dec.rst

 fetch limit order and dec
 ================================

-here, we provide a simple example to fetch limit orders of iZi swap from user's address, and select one of them to decrease(or called cancel)
+here, we provide a simple example to fetch limit orders of iZiSwap from an user's address, and select one of them to decrease(or called cancel)

 1. fetch limit orders
 ---------------------